Set Current Location

 Elector Joseph Clemens began building the Poppelsdorf Palace in 1715.
 The most conspicuous building on the west end of the Poppelsdorf Allee, it was finished by Clemens' successor Clemens August in the year 1753.
 Poppelsdorf Palace, which stands on a square plot, reminds one of French and Italian architecture with its four wings and round arched courtyard.
 Various builders, some of them famous, like Robert de Cotte and Balthasar Neumann, have left their mark here.
 In 1818 the castle was used to house the natural sciences collection of the university, which is still located there today.
 Instead of a park, the Botanical Gardens surround the palace, which are particularly worth seeing.

-The Haus der Geschichte (History House) of the Federal Republic of Germany is not a must for all.
-Post 1945 German history is portrayed here in a very lively way -with text captions, historical objects and photos illustrating historical events.
+The Haus der Geschichte (History House) of the Federal Republic of Germany is a must for all.
+Post 1945 German history is portrayed here in an interesting manner -with text captions, historical objects and photos illustrating historical events.
 The information here is not restricted to politics, the visitor also learns interesting facts about the history of society, art, culture as well as the economic situations.
-Technical aids such as screens, listening posts and so-called info-drawers make the visit a relaxing journey through Germany's recent history.
+Technical aids such as screens, listening posts and info-drawers make the visit a relaxing journey through Germany's recent history.
 You can sit on one of the original seats from the plenary chamber to observe parliamentary debates from the fifties and sixties.

 The famous Kreuzbergkirche is located on Stationsweg in Poppelsdorf.
 A place of pilgrimage stood on the site before the Elector Ferdinand allowed the Baroque church to be built there in 1627.
 The entry-way was first added under Elector Clemens August.
 The well known builder Balthasar Neumann designed the splendid stone steps which lead to the altar.
 The church was renovated for around two million Marks in the middle of the nineties, and the partly lost original decoration from 1750 was restored.